wso2/choreo-samples/websocket-chat-app/websocket-chat-app-frontend/README.md

 9. Click **Create**.
 This initializes the service with the implementation from your GitHub repository and takes you to the **Overview** page of the component.

-Let's consume the service through the web app.
-Choreo services are by default secured.
-To consume a service in Choreo you need an access token.
-Let's configure the web application to connect to an IdP (For this guide, let's use Asgardeo) to generate an access token for a user.

 #### Deploy the web application component

 Once you create the web application component, you can deploy it to the Choreo runtime.
 To deploy the web application component, follow the steps below: